60dimension/IELTS-Vocabularies/Vocabulary04.md

 There is no substance in any of these allegations.

-Dr Velayati gave a vague but negative response.
+Dr. Velayati gave a vague but negative response.

 The hostess introduced them.